python/typing/docs/spec/protocol.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A module object is accepted where a protocol is expected if the public interface of the given module is compatible with the expected protocol.
+A module object is accepted where a protocol is expected if the public interface of the given module is assignable to the expected protocol.
 For example::

   # file default_config.py